Connecticut Audbon Society

 Its rounded, mounding form (one author likens it to a pompom) is generated by attractively arching branches bearing narrow, dark-green leaves that are deeply lobed.
 When brushed against, the leaves emit a scent that one author likens to Cinnamon Toast Crunch cereal.

-(Ernest Hemingway fans might remembers that in his story, “Big Two-Hearted River,” the character Nick Adams picks a sprig of sweetfern and wedges it under his backpack strap so he can smell it while walking through the burned over forest en route to his fishing spot.)
+(Ernest Hemingway fans might remember that in his story, “Big Two-Hearted River,” the character Nick Adams picks a sprig of sweetfern and wedges it under his backpack strap so he can smell it while walking through the burned over forest en route to his fishing spot.)

 The scent will be stronger when sweetfern is planted in full sun and dry soils.
 Another benefit of planting in full sun is that the foliage may turn orange and red in fall.
 Sweetfern’s suckering tendency will result in colonies, where it is especially attractive.